vauxoo-dev/forecast/stock_forecast/README.rst

 **Demand Forecast**

 A demand forecast is set by the way that the forecast rule is configured.
-For a demand forecast rule you need to define the next elements:
+This kind of rule need to the linked to a filter that have at least next elements at domain:

 - A product, group of products or product category.
 - A range of dates where the data will be extract.
 - A location you want to review.

-- Optionally use a group_by key in filter context to group the data by a date/datetime.
-You can use the syntax ``'group_by': [datefield:period]``.
+Also the filter need to have the context required forecast keys ``['forecast_order', 'forecast_value']``.
+Optionally can use the ``forecast_step`` key in the filter context to indicate that you want to fill the empty demand dates with 0.0 values and a ``group_by`` key to group the data by a date/datetime.
+You can use the syntax ``'group_by':
-- Use a forecast_step to indicate that you want to fill the empty demand dates with 0.0 values.
+[datefield:period]``.
+The ``period`` and the ``forecast_step`` can be one of the next options: ``['day', 'week', 'month', 'year']``

-The period refer by group_by and the forecast_step can be one of the next
+**NOTE: For more information about how does the forecasting rules works you can find out at Forecasting Rules module description**

-options: ``['day', 'week', 'month', 'year']``
+The Demand Forecast Rule is related to the ``stock.history`` model.
+This last one holds the information about the product demand.
+To calculate the product demand you can go to ``Reporting > Warehouse > Stock Demand`` wizard and generate a query of the demand for a specific product / location.
+In the ``Stock Demand`` wizard there is an option (a check field) that let you auto-generate a filter ready to be use in a forecast rule.
+The generate filter will have this name by default ``Stock Demand for {product} in {location}

-The Demand Forecast are generated using forecast rules related to the ``stock.history`` type.
-This module holds the information about the product demand.
-To calculate the product demand you can go to:
+(From {date_from} to {date_to}``

-- ``Reporting > Warehouse > Stock Demand`` wizard and generate the demand for a specific product / location.
-If you use the **Stock Demand** wizard you will found at the search bar the pre-defined filters of you search so you can this sum of filters into one and re-used in your forecast rule.
+*NOTE*: You can run the - ``Reporting > Warehouse > Stock Valuation`` wizard and generate the demand for all the products / locations in your system.
-- ``Reporting > Warehouse > Stock Valuation`` wizard and generate the demand for all the products / locations in your system. **WARNING: This could take a lot of time if you have a database with a lot of products and movements.
+**WARNING: This could take a lot of time if you have a database with a lot of products and movements.
+We highly recommend to generate the demand you need using the Stock Demand wizard**.

-  We highly recommend to generate the demand you need using the ``Stock Demand`` wizard**.
+**Forecast Rules Examples**

-Also, If you install this module using data demo you can find examples of some demand forecast rules that you can copy and reuse for your purpose.
+If you install this module using data demo you can find examples of some demand forecast rules at ``Settings > Technical Features > Forecasting > Forecasting Rules`` menu that you can copy and reuse for your purpose.

 - You can extract a demand for a product.
 All the operations for a range of date.
 Check ``(SFD01) 2015 Demand for iMac Product in WH/Stoc``.